 Pamela F. Lenehan is a senior executive with broad strategic and financial experience in corporate, investment banking, and public board environments.

-ATN International: Pam is a director and member of the audit committee of ATN International (Nasdaq: ATNI), a multinational wireless and wireline provider of telecommunicating services.
-She joined the board in June 2020.
+ATN International: Pam is a director and serves as the audit chair of ATN International (Nasdaq: ATNI), a multinational wireless and wireline provider of telecommunicating services.
+She joined the board in June 2020. https://atni.com/

-New Residential: Pam is a director and member of the audit committee of New Residential Investment Corp.
+New Residential: Pam is a director and serves as the audit chair of New Residential Investment Corp.
 (NYSE: NRZ), a real estate investment trust that focuses on residential real estate.
 She joined the board in April 2019. https://www.newresi.com/

 NON-PROFIT AND PROFESSIONAL ACTIVITIES